 AR 3-3.6 Application for Graduation

-The student must complete and file an application to graduate with the Assistant Dean, Student Records, by the date specified in the Academic Calendar.
+The student must complete and file an application to graduate with the law school’s Associate Registrar, by the date specified in the Academic Calendar.
 Incomplete applications will not be accepted.

 AR 3-3.7 Counseling Requirements for Juris Doctor Students